hfawaz/aaltd18/README.md

 ## Acknowledgement

-We would like to thank NVIDIA Corp. for the Quadro P6000 grant and the Mésocentre of Strasbourg for providing access to the cluster.
+We would like to thank NVIDIA Corporation for the Quadro P6000 grant and the Mésocentre of Strasbourg for providing access to the cluster.